Jai Ho! (You Are My Destiny): Critical reception

-"Jai Ho!
-(You Are My Destiny)" received critical acclaim.
 Bill Lamb from About.com gave the song 4.5 out of five stars.
 "The addition of the Pussycat Dolls to the song may have seemed a questionable decision at first glance, but it is this move that is likely to get the joyful explosion on to pop radio playlists.
 "Jai Ho!" abundantly deserves its place, and the vocals of head Pussycat Doll Nicole Scherzinger will have pop fans singing as well as dancing along.
 Look for this song to set up a long residency scaling pop charts around the world."
 Lamb also ranked the song number 56th on his Top 100 Pop Songs of 2009.
 Newsround praised the song by saying "[Nicole Scherzinger] sounds right at home – making the most of her soulful R&B voice and hitting all the (incredibly) high notes on this Eastern-themed piece of pop!"
 Nick Levine from Digital Spy wrote that, "The Hindi original, which soundtracks the Bollywood dance routine at the end of the movie, is far more urgent and atmospheric, but this remake works nicely enough as a slick, shamelessly opportunistic PCD single.
 Well, that hollered "JAI HO!" makes for a pretty sweet pop hook, you have to admit."
 MuchMusic ranked the song at number 2 on their Top 10 Soundtracks Songs in 2012.